 The Catholic University of America is committed to offering our best financial assistance package from the onset.
 However, we recognize that students and their families sometimes have extenuating circumstances that are not accounted for in their financial aid application data.
 Therefore, we will evaluate aid packages on a limited basis that meet one or more of the circumstances listed below.

 Circumstances that may be evaluated:

-- Loss of Employment – resulting in total household income reduction of at least 25%
+- Loss of Employment – must have atleast 3 months of unemployment resulting in total household income reduction of at least 25%

 - Divorce or Separation of Parents or Student and Spouse